zchee/golang-wiki/WindowsCrossCompiling.md

 GOOS=windows GOARCH=amd64 go install
 ```

 Note also that `cgo` is disabled when cross-compiling, so any file that mentions `import "C"` will be silently ignored (See https://github.com/golang/go/issues/24068).
+In order to use cgo, or any of the build modes `c-archive`, `c-shared`, `shared`, `plugin`, you need to have a C cross-compiler.

 ## Older Go version (<1.5)